jurabek/Blog/README.md

 # Blog
-This is a sample blog web site povered by ASP.NET MVC with SOLID principles.
+This is a sample blog web site powered by ASP.NET MVC with SOLID principles.